“Peer pressure is pressure you put on yourself to fit in.” – Jeff Moore

 Also, the coach creates a safe, supportive environment for the client.

-Q: How does the Business Coach do that?
+Q: How does the Career Coach do that?

-Q: Can someone’s Business Coach also be a Life Coach, or should the two roles be kept separate?
+Q: Can someone’s Career Coach also be a Life Coach, or should the two roles be kept separate?

 M: Our work life is an integral part of our everyday lives and it’s not really easy to put a clear border between the two.
 Accordingly, there’s no need to make it a different process; it would be a pretty artificial thing to do.